-Gridd’s new, low profile access floor became the preferred choice among architects and end users.
-But it was classified under the same MasterFormat number (10270) as traditional post and panel raised floors, which created confusion.
+Gridd’s adaptive cable management concept became the preferred choice among architects and end users.
+But it was classified under the same MasterFormat number (10270) as traditional post and panel raised floors.
+And this created confusion.

-Architects called for 10270 in their building specifications thinking of Gridd’s low profile access floor, but contractors often substituted a traditional post and panel raised floor.
-End users were dissatisfied with the final result and it became obvious, greater clarification was needed.
+Architects called for 10270 in their building specifications thinking of Gridd’s adaptive cable management system, but contractors often substituted a traditional post and panel raised floor.
+A result that dissatisfied end users.